 Her origins are unknown to most, even within the Sisterhood.

-I decided that the easiest way to list the characters and not to provide unintentional spoilers to new readers is to offer them in order of their first appearance and their basic relationship to the story at that point.
-I will not in most cases be giving a full background or recounting every way in which a character impacts the events as that spoils surprises and intrigue, but you may still pick up some juicy bits about a character that play in the background of the action.
+This lists select important characters them in order of their first appearance and their basic relationship to the story at that point.
+This isn't a full reference page, but you may still pick up some juicy bits about a character that play in the background of the action.

 The main character of the story; most of the events are told through her eyes.

-Sirana was born a Noble, Third Daughter of House Thalluen, in the Underdark City of the Drow.
-Though possessed of mild magical potential, she developed an unexplained resistance to learning magic and a barely-respectful attitude toward Lolth and her Priestesses.
+Sirana was born a Noble, Third Daughter of House Thalluen, in the Deepearth City of the Davrin, called Sivaraus.
+Though possessed of mild magical potential, she developed an unexplained resistance to learning magic and a barely-respectful attitude toward Braqth and her Priestesses.
 She preferred to develop her martial skills instead, strengthening her body and her wit.